 Slow and Nasty: The most frequent objection to traveling by public transit is, I don't have all day.
 Since Post Auto is a guide to recreational travel, not commuting, it assumes that, in this case, you do have all day.
 And even so, you won't need all day -- most of the routes I recommend are no more than an hour longer than a car trip.

-That hour is often spent on old, scenic routes between towns, not on the freeway; that is, on a tour of the hills, delta, or coast.
-In the towns, you'll see where people live and work, rather than watching an endless parade of car-based franchises; detours like Yountville's Veteran's Home, or Old Sacramento, are part of the ride.
+That hour is often spent on old, scenic routes between towns; on a tour of the hills, delta, or coast -- not on the freeway.
+In the towns, you'll see where people live and work, rather than watching an endless cycle of car-based franchises.
+Detours like Yountville's Veteran's Home, or Old Sacramento, are part of the ride.

 Your companions will be students, workers who cannot afford to drive or don't yet have a license, and retirees.
 There are great people in every town who are left behind by the assumption of universal automotive "independence."
 And if you meet a drunk or a jerk -- rare, in my experience -- at least he or she isn't hurtling toward you at 80 MPH.
 Relax and read a book, because you're not getting hurt on the bus.